JoinCODED/WS-Dart-M8-Classes/01_classes/02_instanse_methods.md

 }
 ```

-And let's use it to withdraw 100 credit:
+Let's use it to withdraw 100 credits:

 ```dart
 class UserWallet {